Agriculture

 What are the Objectives of Silviculture?

-Silviculture is basically defined as reforestation and regeneration.
+Silviculture is defined as reforestation and regeneration.
 It means planting new trees or rejuvenating old trees.
 It has several objectives, such as:

 • To produce other indirect effects, such as to regulate the drainage, climatic conditions and its influence, etc.